 Prep time: 10 min |Cook time: 20 min | Yield: About 6 to 8 servings

-- 3 slices bacon, cooked crisp and chopped, set aside for garnish
+- 3 slices bacon, cooked crisp and chopped, set aside for garnish, drippings reserved

 - 3 large eggs

-- 2 large pinches of kosher salt for the water pot
+- 2 large pinches kosher salt for the water pot

 - Kosher salt and freshly cracked black pepper, to taste

-- 1 teaspoon of big flake Cajun/Creole seasoning, or to taste, plus extra for garnish (see note)
+- 1 teaspoon big flake Cajun/Creole seasoning, (like Zatarain's), or to taste, plus extra for garnish (see note)

-- 1 tablespoon of spicy mustard, or to taste
+- 1 tablespoon spicy mustard, or to taste

-- 1 tablespoon of Chow Chow relish, optional
+- 1 tablespoon Chow Chow, jalapeno pickle relish or plain pickle relish, optional

 - 1 green onion, sliced, for garnish

-Cook's Notes: Substitute any type chopped pickle for the Chow Chow if desired.
-I used Zatarain's liquid shrimp and crab boil, Zatarain's Creole mustard and Zatarain's Big & Zesty Original Creole seasoning.
+Cook's Notes: I used Zatarain's liquid shrimp and crab boil, Zatarain's Creole mustard and Zatarain's Big & Zesty Original Creole seasoning.
 I thought that the larger flake of the Big & Zesty would let the seasonings show through better on the potatoes and make for a nice presentation.
 If you substitute a more finely ground Cajun or Creole seasoning than the Big & Zesty, keep in mind you will probably need less, so take that into consideration when seasoning.
 Use less, taste and then adjust.

-Shrimp Potato Salad: When adding the chopped eggs, add in one pound of medium (51/60 count) peeled, cooked shrimp.
+Shrimp Potato Salad: When adding the chopped eggs, add in 1/2 pound of small (150+ count) peeled, cooked shrimp.
 Then dress with the mayo blend.